krunal039/Case-Template/README.md

 ## 📣 Notes (Optional)

-_Add internal comments, links to similar issues, or other context or which part of produce, i.e : communities, stories etc.. ._
+_Add internal comments, links to similar issues, or other context or which part of issue, i.e : communities, stories etc.. ._